 Kailash Awati is co-founder and principal of Sensanalytics, a consultancy specializing in sensemaking and analytics.
 He is also a staff member at the UTS Connected Intelligence Centre where he teaches into the Data Science and Innovation program.
 Prior to these roles, he worked for a pharmaceutical multinational where he set up a global IT service center specializing in business intelligence / analytics while working as an enabler across the business.

-Earlier, in what seems to him like another life, he did research in fluid dynamics and other areas of physics.
+Over the last several years, he has worked as a business intelligence manager, data analytics specialist, facilitator & sensemaker, project manager and engineering software developer in organisations ranging from startups to established firms.
+Earlier, in what seems to him like another life, he did research in fluid dynamics and other areas of physics and applied mathematics.

 The articles on Eight to Late reflect his current professional interests which include data and text analytics, sensemaking, knowledge management, emergent design and collaborative approaches to problem solving in large organisations.

 Kailash is the co-author of the Heretic’s Guides series of books.
 The first one, Heretic’s Guide to Best Practices, deals with collaborative approaches to managing complex problems.
 It won an Axiom Business Book Award in 2012 and was nominated for the Foreword Book of the Year Award in 2013.
 His second book, The Heretic’s Guide to Management, is about managing ambiguity in organisations.

 The views ventured on Eight to Late are based on his opinions, and do not in any way represent the positions of his employers or clients.